PennyLaneAI/pennylane/doc/introduction/measurements.rst

 >>> print(result)
 ({1: 475, -1: 525}, {1: 475, -1: 525})

-Similarly, if the observable is not provided, the count of each computational basis state is returned.
+Similarly, if the observable is not provided, the count of the observed computational basis state is returned.

 .. code-block:: python